TULiberalArts/Anthropology/pages/undergradaute.md

   anthropology and visual communication, and minors in general anthropology and anthropology of visual communication.
 ---
-Undergraduate majors in anthropology pursue one of three courses of study: [General Anthropology](#general-anthropology), the [Human Biology track](#human-biology) or the [Anthropology of Visual Communication track](#anthropology-of-visual-communication).
+Undergraduate majors in anthropology pursue one of three courses of study: [general anthropology](#general-anthropology), the [human biology track](#human-biology) or the [anthropology of visual communication track](#anthropology-of-visual-communication).
 Laboratory facilities, internships, fieldwork and experiential learning courses provide students with practical experience in all of anthropology’s subdisciplines.
-Minors are also available in [General Anthropology](#general-anthropology) and in [Anthropology of Visual Communication](#anthropology-of-visual-communication)
+Minors are also available in [general anthropology](#general-anthropology) and in [anthropology of visual communication](#anthropology-of-visual-communication)

 ## What is Anthropology?